Fillability obstructions for high-dimensional confoliations: Proof of the main result

+Recall that $E(u)=\int_{D^2}u^*\Omega$ for any $J$-holomorphic map $u$ (c.f.\ for instance \cite[Lemma 2.2.1]{McDSalBook}).
+In order to establish uniform energy bounds, we then have to control the integral of $u^*\Omega$ over $\Sigma$.

-\begin{proof} Let $u$ be an arbitrary element in $\cM$.
-The fact that $\cM$ is path-connected (by definition) and contains the Bishop family means that one can find a homotopy $(u_s)_{s\in [0,1]}$ with $u_0$ a constant Bishop disk and $u_1 = u$.
+\begin{proof} Let $[u,z]$ be an arbitrary element in $\cM_*$.
+The fact that $\cM_*$ is path-connected (by definition) and contains the Bishop family means that one can find a homotopy $(u_s)_{s\in [0,1]}$ with $u_0$ a constant Bishop disk and $u_1$ a reparametrization of $u$.
 This can be reinterpreted as a map $U\colon [0,1]\times D^2 \to W$, and by closedness of $\Omega$ and Stokes one has

 i.e.\ $E(u) = \int_{D^2} u^*\Omega = \int_{[0,1]\times \partial D^2} U^*\Omega$ as $u_0$ is a constant map.

 Now, note that $[0,1]\times \partial D^2$ is mapped to $W$ via the union of $\partial u_s$'s, all of which have boundary on $N$, where $\Omega = \d\alpha\vert_N + \omegacKU\vert_N = \d\alpha\vert_N$ as $\omegacKU$ vanishes on $N$ according to \Cref{item:confoliated_bLob_characteristic_leaves_lagrangian} of \Cref{def:confoliated_bLob} (and \Cref{lem:confol_bLob_can_assume_omega_only_char_fol}).
 Hence, Stokes' theorem implies that